-Active Shooter Reported In Colorado Neighborhood: Opens Fire On Responding Officers [Breaking]
+Active Shooter Situation In Colorado: Gunman Opens Fire On Responding Officers [Breaking]

 A reverse-911 call was sent out to advise residents that there is an active police operation in the area.

-According to the CSPD blotter report, the gunman is described as a “Caucasian male in his 30’s who is six foot wearing a gray hoodie and light blue jeans.”
+According to the CSPD blotter report, the suspect is described as a “Caucasian male in his 30’s who is six foot wearing a gray hoodie and light blue jeans.”

-CSPD reports that a “shots fired” call was received around 3:40 p.m. and the gunman allegedly fired additional shots at officers.
+CSPD reports that a domestic violence call was received around 3:40 p.m. and a suspect allegedly fired shots at officers.

 It is not known at this time whether officers returned fire, but so far no injuries have been reported and the whereabouts of the shooter is still unknown.

-Note: Update: No additional shots fired.
-Continues to be an active search for the suspect.
-Please stay in your residence.
-We still request citizens to stay clear of the area.